By using this site, you agree to the Privacy Policy and Terms of Use.

 Photo by Deniz Fuchidzhiev from Unsplash

-One of the biggest cities in Germany, Düsseldorf, is the center of public administration activities in the state capital- North Rhine-Westphalia.
-It is also a national and global center of business and science.
+One of the most prominent cities in Germany, Düsseldorf, is the centre of public administration activities in North Rhine-Westphalia.
+It is also a national and global centre of business and science.

 This Rhine metropolis of Düsseldorf is well-known for its fashion and art industries.
 The city holds large urban areas- that boast high salaries and equally high quality of life, alongside various job opportunities.
 The major developed industries in Dusseldorf are health services and innovative and industrial technology.
 The fashion sector also brings a lot of revenue to the local economy.

 Königsallee, also known as just “Kö,” is one of Düsseldorf’s busiest retail avenues and is lined with upscale stores.
-Amazing structures created by renowned architects along the Media Harbour waterway, making for pleasurable strolls for both tourists and locals.
+Unique structures created by renowned architects along the Media Harbour waterway make for pleasurable strolls for tourists and locals.

 8. Dortmund